 When using a third party application or manually backing up, the following three items are necessary for a complete backup and restoration of the MailEnable email platform.

-The registry hosts server specific information (like connector settings, etc).
-To do this, use the registry editor (REGEDIT) to export the:
+The Windows registry contains server specific configuration information.
+To back up this, use the Windows registry editor (regedit.exe) to export the following registry branch:

 More information on how to use the registry editor is available from Microsoft's web site.
 To recover the backup, stop all services, replace the directory tree from the backup and then import the saved registry file into the registry.